talbotcpp/sequence/README.md

 Returns `true` if the capacity is dynamically allocated.
 For `BUFFERED` storage sequences this can change at runtime and answers the question, "Is the capacity on the heap (vs. buffered in the sequence object)?"
 For all other storage modes, the value is determined at compile time and the function is `static constexpr`.
-*Note: this function cannot be used to determine if the sequence is in a freed or default-constructed state (has no capacity).
+*Note: this function cannot be used to determine if the sequence is in a freed or default-constructed state (i.e. has no capacity).
 Use* `capacity() == 0` *to answer this question.*
 ## reserve
 ```C++